IBPS RRB – Eligibility Criteria

 (vi) The persons serving in the Armed Forces of the Union, who on retirement from service, would come under the category of ‘ex-servicemen’ may apply for re-employment one year before the completion of the specified term of engagement (from the last date of application) and avail themselves of all concessions available to ex-servicemen but shall not be permitted to leave the uniform until they complete the specified term of engagement in the Armed Forces of the Union.

-Experience: Minimum 5 years experience as an Officer in a Bank or Financial Institutions.
+Experience: Minimum 5 years of experience as an Officer in a Bank or Financial Institutions.

 Definition of Persons With Disabilities